Djokovic defeats Nishikori in 1st round of Madrid Open

-Djokovic broke serve late in each set to get past the 20th-ranked Nishikori after nearly two hours in the Magic Box.
+Djokovic broke serve late in each set to get past Nishikori after nearly two hours in the Magic Box.

+"I'm glad that match went my way, but it could have gone his way as well.
+I managed to play the right shots in the important moments," Djokovic said.
+"It was exactly what I needed for my confidence and for my game.
+I'm just happy to go through this one."

 Djokovic was aggressive from the start, hitting 26 winners against Nishikori, who has made at least the Madrid quarterfinals for the last five years.
 He was a finalist in 2014, losing to Rafael Nadal.